KyoriPowered/adventure-docs/source/community-libraries.rst

 =========================== =================================================== ====================================================================================================
 adventure-binary-serializer Serializer for converting to packed bytes           `Moulberry/adventure-binary-serializer <https://github.com/Moulberry/adventure-binary-serializer/>`_
 EnhancedLegacyText          Alternative input format that is legacy compatible  `Vankka/EnhancedLegacyText <https://github.com/Vankka/EnhancedLegacyText>`_
                             with new features
 MCDiscordReserializer       Serializers for going between Minecraft & Discord   `Vankka/MCDiscordReserializer <https://github.com/Vankka/MCDiscordReserializer>`_
-Minedown                    A markdown-style format for representing components `Phoenix616/MineDown <https://github.com/Phoenix616/MineDown/tree/kyori-adventure>`_
+:spelling:ignore:`Minedown` A markdown-style format for representing components `Phoenix616/MineDown <https://github.com/Phoenix616/MineDown/tree/kyori-adventure>`_
 =========================== =================================================== ====================================================================================================

 Libraries that use Adventure
 ----------------------------

 These are libraries with a focus on something other than chat components, that use Adventure in their API.
 These libraries will often depend on one or more specific platforms to support their functionality.

 ..
 Elements in this table should be alphabetized